atrauzzi/laravel-doctrine/readme.md

     'Atrauzzi\LaravelDoctrine\LaravelDoctrineServiceProvider',

-Add the following to your `facades` array in the same file:
+Then add the following to your `facades` array in the same file:

     'Doctrine' => 'Atrauzzi\LaravelDoctrine\Support\Facades\Doctrine',

+You'll likely want to configure the database, you can override the bundle's default configuration using the following command:

+    ./artisan config:publish atrauzzi/laravel-doctrine

+This should get you a fresh copy of the configuration file in the directory `app/config/packages/vendor/atrauzzi/laravel-doctrine`.

 ### License